anmol-fzr/better-auth-tanstack/README.md

 ### Mutations - updateUser

 Optimistic example to update user's name with no loaders.
 Only sends a single HTTP request to `/api/auth/update-user`.
 Optimistically updates the user in the Tanstack Query cache instantly.
 Reverts on error.
 Uses the default setting for `optimisticMutate` (true) prop on `AuthQueryProvider`.

+Errors can be handled by showing an error Toast or throwing an error to an ErrorBoundary.
+We also support the Tanstack Query global error configuration:

+`queryClient.getQueryCache().config.onError` gets called automatically, so you can set up global error toasts.

 ```tsx
 "use client"